vicgonvt/snippets/README.md

 # Sublime Text - Snippets

 These are the snippets that I use in all of my installations of Sublime Text.
+Geared towards the person workin with Laravel and its environment.

-## Installation
+# Installation

 To install the snippets in your sublime, you will have to clone this repo into your own computer(s).